Ashley's Worlds: Format and style

 The series was described by its creators Andrew Dubber and Belinda Todd as a "cartoon for radio".

 Each episode of 3–5 minutes opens with a monologue musing on life as a cat, often interwoven with a recap of events in previous episodes.
 The comedy in both the monologue and dialogue builds on puns and some jokes having comical associations with anything related to cats or the felidae family.

 Production

 The series was recorded at Progressive Studios in Anzac Ave with the assistance of Tim Gummer and Cameron Fisher.
-Dubber produced, edited and did the sound design using the Hannah-Barbera sound effects library.
+Dubber produced, edited and did the sound design using the Hanna-Barbera sound effects library.

 Dubber and Todd discussed characters and storylines and Todd did the writing; Creating the narrative arc, the dialogue and the comedy.

 On average, each 3–5 minutes episode took around 16 hours to make.
 About a quarter of that was recording the dialog and the rest was digital editing.

 Dubber later said that the show jumped the shark towards the end, "but they kept paying us to make it, so we kept making it after the wheels had fallen off a bit."

 Producers Andrew Dubber and Belinda Todd would later produce the radio series Claybourne in 1998, which was geared towards a more mature audience.